lsst-dm/dax_data_generator/container/README.md

 clients need is how to connect to the server. (see the last example for setting host and port number when starting a client)

-Assuming the container is build off the `master` branch of the package, do tis from the top directory of the package:
+Assuming the container is build off the `master` branch of the package, do this from the top directory of the package:
 ```
-container/build container master
+container/build.sh container master
 ```

 To build a branch for a ticket.
 The ticket branch MUST BE IN GITHUB as any local changes to the branch are ignored.
 ```
-container/build container tickets/DM-26409 --no-cache
+container/build.sh container tickets/DM-26409 --no-cache
 ```
 '--no-cache' is useful when the code in github changes